Are you looking for IXL reviews to decide whether it will work for you?

 - Data, Statistics & Probability

-So I know that Freddie needs extra work on geometry in particular.
-So rather than having to stay working at year 4, he is working in year 4 (UK) for geometry, year 5 (UK) for data statistics & probability but year 6 (UK) for everything else.
+So I know that my son needs extra work on geometry in particular.
+So rather than having to stay working in grade 3, he is working in grade 4 for geometry, grade 5 for data statistics & probability but grade 6 for everything else.

 The English report is just as detailed and is broken down as follows: